Tecumseh: From warrior to chief

 In 1791, Tecumseh returned to the Ohio Country to take part in the Northwest Indian War as a minor leader.
 The Native confederacy that had been formed to fight the war was led by the Shawnee Blue Jacket, and would provide a model for the confederacy Tecumseh created years later.
 He led a band of eight followers, including his younger brother Lalawéthika, later known as Tenskwatawa.
 Tecumseh missed fighting in a major Indian victory (St. Clair's defeat) on November 4 because he was hunting or scouting at the time.
 The following year he participated in other skirmishes before rejoining Cheeseekau in Tennessee.
 Tecumseh was with Cheeseekau when he was killed in an unsuccessful attack on Buchanan's Station near Nashville in 1792.
 Tecumseh probably sought revenge for his brother's death, but the details are unknown.
+During this time, he was somewhat known as "an eloquent speaker" among Native Americans, and this reputation would follow him for the rest of his life as he grew in prominence.

 Tecumseh returned to the Ohio Country at the end of 1792 and fought in several more skirmishes.
 In 1794, he fought in the Battle of Fallen Timbers, a bitter defeat for the Indians.
 The Native confederacy fell apart, especially after Blue Jacket agreed to make peace with the Americans.
 Tecumseh did not attend the signing of the Treaty of Greenville (1795), in which about two-thirds of Ohio and portions of present-day Indiana were ceded to the United States.

 By 1796, Tecumseh was both the civil and war chief of a Kispoko band of about 50 warriors and 250 people.
 His sister Tecumapease was the band's principal female chief.
 Tecumseh took a wife, Mamate, and had a son, Paukeesaa, born about 1796.
 Their marriage did not last, and Tecumapease raised Paukeesaa from the age of seven or eight.
 Tecumseh's band moved to various locations before settling in 1798 close to Delaware Indians, along the White River near present-day Anderson, Indiana, where he lived for the next eight years.
 He married twice more during this time.
 His third marriage, to White Wing, lasted until 1807.